 Our eyes easily discern colors and patterns.
 From art and ads to TV and movies, our culture is mainly visual.
 Data visualization is another form of visual art that grabs our interest and keeps our eyes on the message.
 When we see a chart, we quickly see trends and outliers, not the case if you stared at a massive spreadsheet of data.
 If we can see something, we internalize it quickly.
 Data Visualisation is storytelling with a purpose.

 From Descriptive analytics (what happened) to Diagnostic analytics (why things happened) to Predictive analytics (what will happen), and to Prescriptive analytics (what should be done), including machine learning strategies to find patterns in large datasets, we help you make data-driven decisions in the face of uncertainty.
-Data analytics provides the insight that your businesses needs to make effective and efficient decisions.
+Data analytics provides the insights that your businesses needs to make effective and efficient decisions.

 Python is simple enough for things to happen quickly and powerful enough to allow the implementation of the most complex ideas.
 It started with a good selection of libraries and over time has acquired many others that envelope fast algorythms implemented in C, such as matrix manipulations.
 A wide variety of Python libraries are available today.
 These libraries, such as Numpy, Pandas, Matplotlib, Scikit-learn and Bokeh help the data analyst carry out his or her functions without the need to "re-invent bicycle."